 Mark’s extensive background in the financial services industry includes working for one of the largest brokerage firms in the U.S., one of the largest banks in the Northeast, and one of the largest insurance companies in the world.
 Since founding MACRO in 1992, Mark has been profiled in many industry publications and has earned numerous awards and accolades.

-Forbes has recognized Mark as one of America’s Top Wealth Advisors1 as well as a Best-In-State Advisor.2 In addition Mark has been named a Barron’s Top Advisor for ten years.3 Other achievements include being named to Top Advisor lists by Worth,4 Fortune,5 Reuters,6 Financial Times,7 Registered Rep,8 Medical Economics,9 and as seen in NJ Monthly magazine.10 He is a Research magazine Advisor Hall of Fame inductee,11 was named one of the Top Forty Under 40 by NJBIZ,12 and was awarded Advisor of the Year by Boomer Market Advisor magazine.13
+Forbes has recognized Mark as one of America’s Top Wealth Advisors1 as well as a Best-In-State Advisor.2 In addition, Mark has been named a Barron’s Top Advisor for 11 years.3 Other achievements include being named to Top Advisor lists by Worth,4 Fortune,5 Reuters,6 Financial Times,7 Registered Rep,8 Medical Economics,9 and as seen in NJ Monthly magazine.10 NJBIZ selected Mark for the inaugural Leaders in Finance awards program11 and as one of the Top Forty Under 40 honorees.12 He is a Research magazine Advisor Hall of Fame inductee13 and was awarded Advisor of the Year by Boomer Market Advisor magazine.14

 Investment Management Consultants Association® (IMCA®) is the owner of the certification marks “CIMA®,” and “Certified Investment Management Analyst®.”
 Use of CIMA® or Certified Investment Management Analyst® signifies that the user has successfully completed IMCA’s initial and ongoing credentialing requirements for investment management consultants.